garychl/ai-file-manager/README.md

 ## Use Case

 * You find a new research paper online but you do not have time to read at that moment.
 Over time you may accumulate a lot of unread papers.
-This app can help tagging the papers you saved locally and add the tags in the metadata.
+This app can help tagging the papers you saved locally and add the tags to the metadata.

 * With the added tags, you can create script to have an overview of all the papers (e.g. group by topics) or you can assign them to different folders.